sasikirankaye/Food_analysis_end_to_end/README.md

 ## Approach

-Problem Statement definition
+1.Problem Statement definition

-Data gathering
+2.Data gathering

-Data Cleaning
+3.Data Cleaning

-Exploratory Data Analysis
+4.Exploratory Data Analysis

-Feature Engineering
+5.Feature Engineering

-Base model building
+6.Base model building

-Hyper parameter tuning
+7.Hyper parameter tuning

-Model Accuracy
+8.Model Accuracy

-Final model
+9.Final model

 ## How to run the project?

-Install all the libraries mentioned in the requirements.txt file.
+1.Install all the libraries mentioned in the requirements.txt file.

-Clone this repository in your local system.
+2.Clone this repository in your local system.

-Open the command prompt from your project directory and run the command python main.py.
+3.Open the command prompt from your project directory and run the command python main.py.

-Go to your browser and type http://127.0.0.1:5000/ in the address bar.
+4.Go to your browser and type http://127.0.0.1:5000/ in the address bar.

-Hurray!
+5.Hurray!
 That's it.

 ## End Goal
 By solving the above problem it is possible to predict the state based on the customer interests in food.